 Use the explorer

 A blockchain explorer is a web-based tool that functions like a search engine specifically designed for blockchain data.
-Blockchains, like Entropy, store information in public databases called ledgers.
-These ledgers are transparent, meaning anyone can view them.
-However, the data can be complex and challenging to understand without assistance.
-Blockchain explorers act as an interface, allowing users to quickly search, retrieve, and analyze information on the blockchain.
+The act as an interface, allowing users to quickly search, retrieve, and analyze information on the blockchain.
+This page explains how to view information about the Entropy network through an explorer.

 Prerequisites